-REST (REpresentational State Transfer) is a software architectural style that defines how to send messages between two different systems using the HTTP protocol.
-Originally developed by Roy Fielding two decades ago, REST has grown to become the most popular architecture for exchanging information on the World Wide Web.
+REST (REpresentational State Transfer) is an API architectural style that defines how to send messages between two different apps using the HTTP protocol.
+Originally developed by Roy Fielding as a response to what some developers saw as the limitations of SOAP APIs (primarily SOAP’s strict reliance on XML), REST APIs can send messages in a variety of formats and languages, like CSV (comma-separated value) files and JSON.
+With the relative ease of use and flexibility compared to developing SOAP APIs, REST has grown to become the most popular architecture for exchanging information on the web.

-The REST standard outlines 6 different principles or architectural constraints for web services:
+The REST standard outlines six different principles or architectural constraints for web services:

-According to the OData website, OData (Open Data Protocol) “defines a set of best practices for building and consuming RESTful APIs.
-OData helps you focus on your business logic while building RESTful APIs without having to worry about the various approaches to define request and response headers, status codes, HTTP methods, URL conventions, media types, payload formats, query options, etc.”
+According to the OData.org website, OData or Open Data Protocol “defines the best practice for building and consuming RESTful APIs.
+OData helps you focus on your business logic while building RESTful APIs without having to worry about the approaches to define request and response headers, status codes, HTTP methods, URL conventions, media types, payload formats and query options etc.”

-The OData standard also defines the data model that is used to transfer data in response to a REST request.
-OData supports two different protocols for transferring data: the XML-based Atom format (for publishing and editing web resources), and JSON (for storing data in a human-readable manner).
+The OData standard also defines the data model used to transfer data in response to a REST request.
+OData supports two different protocols for transferring data: the XML-based Atom format (for publishing and editing web resources) and JSON (for storing data in a human-readable manner).

 Finally, OData includes guidance for how to perform actions such as tracking changes, defining reusable procedures, and sending multiple (batch) REST requests.

-With all that said, the difference between OData and REST is as follows:
+A quick summary of the difference between OData vs. REST is as follows:

-Whether you’re using OData or not, building your own REST API is time-consuming and technically complex—which is why DreamFactory offers an enterprise-class API management solution.
-The DreamFactory platform can automatically generate and manage REST APIs, helping you eliminate bottlenecks and modernize your legacy IT applications.
+Whether you’re using OData or not, building your own REST API is time-consuming and technically complex.
+This is why companies look for an API management platform to streamline API development and management.
+The DreamFactory internet Platform as a Service (iPaaS) can automatically generate and manage REST APIs, helping you eliminate bottlenecks and modernize your legacy IT applications.

 Ready to see how DreamFactory can digitally transform your organization?
-Get in touch with our team today for a chat about your business needs and objectives, or to start your free trial of the DreamFactory platform.
+Get in touch with our team today for a chat about your business needs and objectives, or start your free 14-day DreamFactory trial.